moonbitlang/moonbit-docs/README.md

 ## Pattern Matching

 We have shown a use case of pattern matching for enums, but pattern matching is not restricted to enums.
 For example, we can also match expressions against Boolean values, numbers, characters, strings, tuples, arrays, and struct literals.
 Since there is only one case for those types other than enums, we can pattern match them using `let`/`var` binding instead of `match` expressions.
 Note that the scope of bound variables in `match` is limited to the case where the variable is introduced, while `let`/`var` binding will introduce every variable to the current scope.
-Furthermore, we can use underscores `_` as wildcards for the values we don’t care about, use `..` to ignore remaining fields of struct or elements of array.
+Furthermore, we can use underscores `_` as wildcards for the values we don't care about, use `..` to ignore remaining fields of struct or elements of array.

 ```go
 let id = match u {